linebender/druid/CONTRIBUTING.md

 ### Dependencies

+**We only test and specify the newest versions of dependencies.** Read on for more details.

 Rust dependencies like druid specify their own sub-dependencies in `Cargo.toml`.
 These specifications are usually version ranges according to [semver], stating that the dependency requires a sub-dependency of the specified version